microsoftgraph/microsoft-graph-docs-contrib/concepts/callrecords-api-faq.md

 * **Subscribe to notifications**: Subscribe to [change notifications feed](changenotifications-for-callrecords.md) and receive notifications containing call IDs whenever a new call record is created.
 * **List call records**: Get a list of call IDs by requesting it from [List callRecords API](/graph/api/callrecords-cloudcommunications-list-callrecords).
 * **Manual search**: If you have access to [Call Analytics](/microsoftteams/use-call-analytics-to-troubleshoot-poor-call-quality) within the [Teams Admin Center](/microsoftteams/teams-overview) for Microsoft Teams, you can manually search for a call ID in a user’s history.
 However, there's no automated system available to retrieve all call IDs from Call Analytics.
 * **Use callChainId:**: Look up the call ID using the `callChainId` from the [Get call](/graph/api/resources/call) API after the call is completed.
-This approach works when the call is programmatically created and you are working with the [call resource type](/graph/api/resources/call).
+This approach works when the call is programmatically created and you're working with the [call resource type](/graph/api/resources/call).
 Also, the `callChainId` may differ from the call record ID in certain scenarios, such as transfer calls due to architecture specifics.
 Therefore, this method is less preferred compared to other options.

 ## When is a call record available?